 Four or more digital channels can be fit to be operated within the same bandwidth limit as that of a single analog channel.

-This feature enables a television station to broadcast multiple channels, including HD channels, over the same airwaves, providing you with a wider range of programming in higher quality.
+This feature enables a television station to broadcast multiple channels, including HD channels, over the same airwaves, providing you with a wider range of higher-quality programming.

-You will need a modern TV with a digital tuner or a digital-to-analog converter box to get digital TV broadcasts.
-The set-top converter box changes the digital feed into a form that can be recognized by older models of Television.
+You will need a modern TV with a digital tuner or a digital-to-analogue converter box to get digital TV broadcasts.
+The set-top converter box changes the digital feed into a form that older models of Television can recognize.

-Main Differences Between Analog Tuner and Digital Tuner
+Main Differences Between Analog Tuners and Digital Tuners

-- Analog tuners were to decode analog signals transmitted over the air through radio waves, while the purpose of digital tuners is to decode digital data.
+- Analog tuners were to decode analog signals transmitted over the air through radio waves, while digital tuners’ purpose was to decode digital data.

 - Analog televisions, like radio broadcasts, provide audio and video impulses over the airways.
 In contrast, digital television energy is transmitted as packet data in compressed form.
 Series of 1s and 0s in this format are used to keep the pieces of information.

-- On a channel, Analog tuners can result in static, snow, or ghosting, color, brightness, and sound quality to change.
-Digital tuners, on the other hand, produce a clear picture every time, high-quality audio, and no static or snow as there is no congestion or signal loss as digital TV signals.
+- On a channel, Analog tuners can result in static, snow, or ghosting, and colour, brightness, and sound quality to change.
+Digital tuners, on the other hand, produce a clear picture every time, high-quality audio, and no static or snow, as digital TV signals have no congestion or signal loss.

 - Analog tuners can only receive images in SD resolution, while in digital tuners, images in HD resolution can be received.